 Completed in the first half of the 17th century, it was sponsored by a very wealthy Sapiegos family and became their last resting place.

-If you are someone who wants to dive deeper into religious history and architecture or discover what treasures were hidden in the walls of Vilnius Cathedral during the Soviet Occupation, this is the place where you can do just that.
+If you are someone who wants to dive deeper into religious history and architecture or discover what treasures Vilnius Cathedral was hiding during the Soviet Occupation, this is the place where you can do just that.

-In addition to the museum, they have regular exhibitions, talks and conferences on various topics, a great way to get some education, especially if it’s raining outside!
+In addition to historical artefacts, the museum organises regular exhibitions, talks and conferences on various topics, a great way to get some education, especially if it’s raining outside!

 Bernardine Garden (Bernardinų Sodas).

-As you emerge from these historic and architectural attractions, spend some more time around this locale by visiting Bernardinų Sodas (Bernardine Garden, also marked as City Park on Google Maps) just a short couple of minutes walking distance.
+As you emerge from these historic and architectural attractions, spend some more time around this locale by visiting Bernardinų Sodas (Bernardine Garden, also City Park on Google Maps).

-So join the locals in relaxing in this beautiful place, enjoy the sounds of river Vilnia as well as the beauty and smells of blooming flowers or autumnal hues.
+So join the locals in this beautiful place, enjoy the sounds of river Vilnia as well as the beauty and smells of blooming flowers or autumnal hues.

-As you are taking in the colours, smells and sounds of the park, remember you are still in the historic heart of the city, reaching back thousands of years where mythical hills, forests and holy pagan groves later gave rise to Vilnius as the centre for Lithuanian State.
+As you are taking in the colours, smells and sounds of the park, remember you are still in the historic heart of the city, reaching back thousands of years.
+Mythical hills, forests and holy pagan groves covered all this area in those long-ago days and later gave rise to Vilnius as the centre for Lithuanian State.

-Vilnius loves its green spaces, and Bernardine Garden is one of the most frequented parks in the city, enjoyed by the locals and visitors alike.
+Vilnius loves its green spaces, and Bernardine Garden is one of the most frequented parks in the city.

 Restaurants and cafés in Bernardine Garden.